ljufa/survey-api/README.md

 Implement load balancing, service discovery, circuit breaker and other MS deployment patterns in application itself by use of spring-cloud.
 Alternative approach would be container orchestration platform
 ## #7 API versioning ##
+API evolution ...

+# Build & Run #
+####Prerequisites:
+- git
+- jdk8
+- maven 3.2 +
+- docker ce 17.0 or higher
+- docker-compose version 1.14.0 or higher
+- if you plan to open code in your IDE please install Lombok plugin.

+####Build:

+`git clone ????`

+`cd survey-api`

+`mvn clean package`

+####Run:

+ `docker-compose up -d --build`

+After some time API should be accessible on localhost port 80.
+Please note that due to service discovery it could take up to 30 sec before everithing is up.

+####Stop & clean:

+`docker-compose down --rmi local`

+# API Documentation #
+Once you run application you can [go to swagger UI](http://localhost/swagger-ui.html) for more details